-ICON College shall in accordance with its Health and Safety policy take steps to secure the health and safety of students undertaking work experience
+ICON College shall in accordance with its Health and Safety policy take steps to secure the health and safety of students undertaking work experience network for Work experience opportunities.

-The College will continue to build partnerships with external HSC organisations to expand the network for Work experience opportunities.
 The College is committed to enhancement of the student learning experience and has procedures to ensure that improvements are identified and implemented.
 (UK Quality Code for HE; Advice & Guidance- Work-Based Learning (2018)